davidhalter/jedi/docs/docs/api.rst

 The deprecation process is as follows:

 1. A deprecation is announced in the next major/minor release.
-2. We wait either at least a year & at least two minor releases until we remove the deprecated functionality.
+2. We wait either at least a year and at least two minor releases until we remove the deprecated functionality.